Alcyp/nekokick/README.md

-# nekokick
+# Neko Kick Team
-Git Repo forExtra Credit Game Jam #5
+Git Repo for the Extra Credit Game Jam #5
+Let's do it folks !